Emmibrill/alx-system_engineering-devops/0x02-shell_redirections/README.md

 File 19-AZ contains a script that replace all characters A and c from input to Zand e respectively.

 File 20-hiago contains a script that removes all letters c and C from input.

+File 21-reverse contains a script that reverse its input.